 That’s why the U.S. National Geodetic Survey is now modernizing its National Spatial Reference System (NSRS).
 They will replace NAD83 as their national geometric reference system with the North American Terrestrial Reference Frame of 2022 (NATRF2022).
-This update was originally planned for 2022 but has been delayed until at least 2024.
+This update was originally planned for 2022 but has been delayed until 2025.
 This new system will be aligned to the new International Terrestrial Reference Frame of 2020 (ITRF2020) at epoch 2020.0 but will be fixed to the North American tectonic plate and will drift away from ITRF2020 as the tectonic plate moves about 2.5 cm/yr within the ITRF2020 frame.

 The change in coordinates from NAD83 to NATRF2022 will be mainly due to a 2.2 m shift between the NAD83 and NATRF2022 origin at the Earth’s center of mass.
 The horizontal coordinate difference between these two systems will range from 1.3 to 1.5 m along the U.S.-Canada border.